 For instance, an ad for toilet paper at Walmart’s online store popped up on my Facebook feed.
 I was delighted, since somehow my household of four seems to go through a shocking amount of TP.
 I clicked on the ad and digitally tossed a pack into my shopping cart.
 Unfortunately, I got into a conversation with my husband, and by the time I went to check out, the toilet paper was sold out.

 Not to be defeated, I went to Amazon’s website.
 They always have what you need, and I’ve never been let down by Amazon.
 Sure enough, there were packs available.
 I added some to my cart, then (apparently not learning from my mistakes) fell down the Amazon rabbit hole, only to surface at the checkout some time later.
 Yep, you guessed it.
-The packs of two-ply has all been plundered, leaving me with with a low-key dread.
+The packs of two-ply have all been plundered, leaving me with with a low-key dread.

 Check often, and attack